BODMIN MOOR POETRY FESTIVAL

 -U.S. President, Ronald Reagan, 1987

-As with previous years, we’ll be celebrating poetry across generations, with an exciting line-up of emerging poets and artists, as well as well-known greats.
-We can’t wait to share them with you!
+Then, in late September, we will hold a wonderful full weekend, around the loose theme of ‘Walls/Barriers’ to mark 30 years since the fall of the Berlin wall.
+As with our previous festivals, we’ll be celebrating poetry across generations, with an exciting line-up of emerging poets and artists, as well as some well-known greats.
+We look forward to sharing them with you!

 Ann Gray and David Woolley